 In addition to the inroads in flexible packaging previously discussed, brands will continue to invest in packaging innovation ideas that save time, money and improve the overall brand experience.
 Two key trends that we’re paying close attention to are smart labeling and augmented reality.

-A recent survey by the Grocery Manufacturers Association found that 70% of shoppers want more information than what is currently provided on product labels.
+A survey by the Grocery Manufacturers Association found that 70% of shoppers want more information than what is currently provided on product labels.
 Smart labels can detail what ingredients do and where they are sourced.
 Some are taking it a step further, using augmented reality to transform the brand experience.
 Through the use of smartphone apps, brands are able to provide an experience that extends far beyond the size limitations of the product package.